 This painting belongs to a genre that was used to represent the wealth of Dutch families at the time.
 For instance, to have servants to spare to pose for a painting is a statement in and of itself.
-In Vermeer's society it was acknowledged and accepted that a maid could become her master’s lover.
+In Vermeer’s society it was acknowledged and accepted that a maids engaged in love affairs with their masters – with consent or without it.
 As a result, some of Vermeer’s contemporary painters conveyed maids as sexually charged women.
-Or at least, as much as was possible during the 1600s!
+Or at least, as much as was possible in the 17th century!
 They were sometimes represented as a potential threat to the peace of a gentleman’s life.
 In this case, the artist chose a different path and the image is dignified and calm.
 Therefore, the milkmaid gives us no mischievous half smile, nor does she intensely stare at us while she plucks a quail.
 I am weirdly grateful to him for that small mercy.

 in painted quiet and concentration